ShaikhJ18/Motivational-Quote-Generator/README.md

-# Motivational-Quote-Generator
+# InspiroWave

 ## Overview

-Motivational-Quote-Generator is an AI-powered application that generates inspirational quotes tailored to your needs.
+InspiroWave is an AI-powered application that generates inspirational quotes tailored to your needs.
 Whether you need motivation for studying, life, fitness, or work, this app has got you covered.
 Built using cutting-edge AI technology from Google, the application provides users with personalized quotes to help them stay inspired and achieve their goals.

 ## Tech Stack

-- **Frontend:** HTML, CSS, JavaScript
+- **Frontend:** React.js, Redux.js
 - **Backend:** Node.js, Express.js
 - **AI Technology:** Google Gemini AI
+- **Database:** MongoDB
 - **API Integration:** Custom API for fetching motivational quotes

 ## Features